Asian shares rally on Sino-U.S. trade truce, oil bounces

 “Deeply contentious thornier structural issues such as forced technology transfer remain unresolved,” cautioned Westpac FX analyst Robert Rennie.

-“This US-China agreement is thus better characterised as a “mini-breakthrough” that puts a momentary pause on trade tensions rather than a comprehensive policy deal.”
+“This U.S.-China agreement is thus better characterized as a ‘mini-breakthrough’ that puts a momentary pause on trade tensions rather than a comprehensive policy deal.”

-Investors chose to see the glass as half full and lifted the Aussie dollar 0.7 percent to $0.7357 AUD=D3.
-It firmed 0.8 percent on the safe-haven yen to 83.70 AUDJPY=.
+Investors chose to see the glass as half full and lifted the Aussie dollar 0.75 percent to $0.7360 AUD=D3.

-The Mexican peso jumped more than 1 percent to 20.185 MXN=D3, helped also by reports that newly sworn-in Mexican President Andres Manuel Lopez Obrador may change his earlier plan to cancel an airport construction.
+The Mexican peso jumped more than 1 percent to 20.185 MXN=D3, helped also by reports that newly sworn-in Mexican President Andres Manuel Lopez Obrador may reverse his earlier plan to cancel construction of a new airport in the country's capital.

 The dollar had come under pressure last week when comments by Federal Reserve Chair Jerome Powell were interpreted by markets as hinting at a slower pace of rate hikes.